Alexei Rykov

 During the Russian Civil War (1918–1923), Rykov oversaw the implementation of the "War Communism" economic policy, and helped oversee the distribution of food to the Red Army and the Red Navy.
 After Lenin was incapacitated by his third stroke in March 1923 Rykov and Lev Kamenev were elected by the Sovnarkom to serve as deputy premiers of the Soviet Union.
-When Lenin died in January 1924, and Rykov was chosen in February by the Council of People's Commissars as premier of both the Russian Soviet Federative Socialist Republic and of the Soviet Union.
+When Lenin died in January 1924, Rykov was chosen in February by the Council of People's Commissars as premier of both the Russian Soviet Federative Socialist Republic and of the Soviet Union.
 In December 1930 he was removed from the Politburo.
 From 1931 to 1937, Rykov served as People's Commissar of Communications on the council he formerly chaired.
 In February 1937 at a meeting of the Central Committee, he was arrested with Nikolai Bukharin.
 In March 1938, both were found guilty of treason and executed.

 Biography

 Early life (1881–1900)

 Alexei Ivanovich Rykov was born on 25 February 1881 in Saratov, Russia.
 His parents were ethnic Russian peasants from the village of Kukarka (located in the province Vyatka).
 Alexei's father, Ivan Illych Rykov, a farmer whose work had led the family to settle in Saratov died in 1889 from cholera while working in Merv.
 His widowed stepmother could not care for him, so he was cared for by his older sister, Klavdiya Ivanovna Rykova, an officeworker for the Ryazan-Uralsk railroad.
 In 1892 he began his first year of middle school in Saratov.
 An outstanding student, he started high school at age 13.
 He excelled in mathematics, physics and the natural sciences.
 At 15 Rykov stopped attending church and confession, and renounced his faith.
 He graduated from high school in 1900 and enrolled at the University of Kazan to study law, which he did not complete.